Geddu/AvoinHSL/readme.md

    - Add comprehensive test coverage
    - Implement proper error boundaries
    - Add proper loading states for all data fetching

+## 🤔 Difficulties

+- Getting the data from the HSL API was the most difficult part.
+- The data is not very consistent and sometimes the stop name is not available.
+- Their documentation could use some work.

 ## 📝 License